silnrsi/font-nokyung/README.md

 font-nokyung
 ============

 Open font for the Dai Banna script.
-This font is still experimental and is not yet ready for use.
-In particular, note that the Bold face is identical to the Regular.
+This font is still experimental and make change considerably in the future.
+In particular, note that the Bold face source is identical to the Regular, and so is not included in the release.

 For copyright and licensing - including any Reserved Font Names - see [OFL.txt](OFL.txt).